AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 #### Customer offline transactions schema {#customer-offline-transactions-schema}

 This schema is used to structure and reference the event data that makes up your customer activity that occurs on platforms outside of your website.
 This data is typically ingested into [!DNL Adobe Experience Platform] from a POS (or similar system) and most often streamed into Platform via an API connection.
+Read about [batch ingestion](/help/ingestion/batch-ingestion/getting-started.md).
 Its purpose is to reference the various offline conversion events that are used for triggering journeys, deep online and offline customer analysis, and enhanced segmentation capabilities.

 ![Customer offline transactions schema with field groups highlighted](/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/images/customer-offline-transactions-schema.png)